Former Gangster is Now the Badass CEO of a $3 Million Diving Business in Singapore

-At 13, Jacki Ng was part of a local gang in Singapore, leading him through a life of petty crime and fighting, which later led to his expulsion from secondary school.
+At 13, Jacki Ng was part of a local gang in Singapore, leading him through a life of

 “I was always a child who was a bit different.
 I was neither conventional, nor rule-abiding,” Ng, who now heads a million dollar diving empire in Singapore, told the Vulcan Post.
 “I grew up in a dysfunctional family where illegal activities were by no means foreign to my family members.”